tatumio/wordpress-plugin/plugins/tatum/wordpress.org/README.wporg.txt

 For a complete guide on how to build the backend to an NFT marketplace from scratch, please refer to Tatum’s How to build [NFT marketplaces part 2 - Backend guide.](https://blog.tatum.io/how-to-build-nft-marketplaces-part-2-backend-899f7d804066)

 == Screenshots ==
 1. Create an account in the [Tatum Dashboard](https://dashboard.tatum.io/login) and obtain paid API key.
+The Tatum is an external service which provides access for the blockchain infrastructure.
 2. Install [Woocommerce plugin](https://wordpress.org/plugins/woocommerce/) if you don't have already installed it yet.
 3. Submit your API key.
 4. You are ready to mint NFT tokens!
 In the overview, you can see info about your API key.